eugenesimakin/sol-journal/README.md

 Having a journal that is available on any device makes journaling easier.
 Being tailored specifically to journaling makes it less cumbersome than trying to utilize a note taking app or document for recording thoughts and impressions.

-## Getting Started

-There are 2 ways to get started using Sol Journal:

-1. You can develop it locally after hooking it up to your own Firebase project by following the instructions below
-2. You can host your own version and manage it yourself by following the [setup docs](https://github.com/gillkyle/sol-journal/blob/master/SETUP.md)

-Sol Journal uses firebase to support offline functionality and authentication, meaning a new Firebase app will need to be setup with Firestore as a database if you wish to host it yourself.
-Be sure to add documents for `users` and `entries`, as well as enabling email for user authentication.

 ## Features

 In the spirit of minimalism, a few key features are in place for a quick, lightweight journaling experience that can work across devices, including: